jacksonianrtaylor/movie_rec_proj/README.md

     docker run -p 8888:8888 movie_rec_image
     ```

-6. Choose one of the following methods to utilize the python kernel of the jupyter server (there are other methods online).
+6. Choose one of the following methods to utilize the python kernel of the jupyter server (there are other methods that can be found online).

     Browser method: